gergap/vim-cmake-build/README.md

 I refactored this plugin from some existing code in my `.vimrc`, which contains mappings for launching, debugging and running Valgrind.
-I needed to configured the variables g:target, g:workdir, and g:args manually, and because I'm lazy I though it would be useful to make the target selectable interactively, and because all my programs are CMake based, I'm pulling out this information about available executable targets from CMake.
+I needed to configured the variables g:target, g:workdir, and g:args manually, and because I'm lazy I thought it would be useful to make the target selectable interactively, and because all my programs are CMake based, I'm pulling out this information about available executable targets from CMake.
-In addition I integrated my existing [mk] script for building CMake based projects and store the settings permanently in a dot file when leaving Vim, and reload it on next start.
+In addition, I integrated my existing [mk] script for building CMake based projects and store the settings permanently in a dot file when leaving Vim, and reload it on next start.
 This way Vim "remembers" what the active target was.